flux-framework/flux-sched/README.md

 apt install libhwloc-dev libboost-dev libboost-system-dev libboost-filesystem-dev libboost-thread-dev libboost-graph-dev libboost-regex-dev libxml2-dev libyaml-cpp-dev python3-yaml
 ```

-Clone flux-sched from an upstream repo and prepare for configure:
+Clone flux-sched, the repo name for Fluxion, from an upstream repo and prepare for configure:
 ```
 git clone <flux-sched repo of your choice>
 cd flux-sched
 ./autogen.sh
 ```

-The flux-sched `configure` will attempt to find a flux-core in the
+The Fluxion's `configure` will attempt to find a flux-core in the
 same `--prefix` as specified on the command line.
 If `--prefix` is
 not specified, then it will default to the same prefix as was used
 to install the first `flux` executable found in `PATH`.
 Therefore,
 if `which flux` returns the version of flux-core against which
-flux-sched should be compiled, then `./configure` may be run without
+Fluxion should be compiled, then `./configure` may be run without
 any arguments.
 If flux-core is side-installed, then `--prefix` should
 be set to the same prefix as was used to install the target flux-core.